Alkrist/maribel/README.md

 ## TODO:
 0. Fix all of the small TODO lists inside the project.
-3. Make tests for ECS and server.
-5. Serialization unit tests
 6. Add Graphics via LWJGL 3.
 7. Add Models.
 8. Add Sounds via OpenAL.